1. What is a severance agreement?

 Waiver of Employment if Employee Filed a Claim Prior to the Agreement

-If the employee has filed a claim prior to the agreement, under California law an employer cannot include a “no-rehire” clause in an agreement to settle a claim filed in court, before an administrative agency, in an alternative dispute resolution process, or through the company’s internal complaint process.
+If an employee has already filed a legal claim or workplace complaint, California law generally prohibits employers from including a “no-rehire” provision in a settlement agreement.
+This includes claims filed in court, with a government agency, through arbitration or mediation, or through the employer’s internal complaint process.
 The employer also cannot prohibit its parent company, subsidiary, division, affiliate, or contractor from rehiring the employee in the future.
 The sole exception under which an employer can include a “no-rehire” clause in a settlement agreement is if the employer has made a “good faith determination that the person engaged in sexual harassment or sexual assault.”

 Confidentiality on Whistleblower Violations

-Employers cannot impede individuals from reporting potential violations to the Securities and Exchange Commission (SEC) or the Occupational Safety and Health Administration (OSHA), even if the employee signed a confidentiality agreement.
+Employers cannot block individuals from reporting potential violations to the Securities and Exchange Commission (SEC) or the Occupational Safety and Health Administration (OSHA), even if the employee signed a confidentiality agreement.

 Non-Compete Clauses